stefanomelchionna/efficient_QKM_implementation/README.md

  # CURRENT IMPLEMENTATION

-The current implementation available in this GitHub is a prototype, which only supports symmetric fidelity-kernels which are small enough to be computed with a single job.
+The current implementation available in this GitHub is a prototype, which only supports fidelity-kernels of all sizes.
 The goal of this prototype is only to show that the method can work and to run a first test on real QPUs.
 The goal of the project is to create a universal implementation supporting kernels of all types and sizes.

 # PRELIMINARY RESULTS
-We tested our prototype on a IBM 127 qubits machine (ibm_sherbrooke) to compute a 10x10 symmetric kernel where each entry is computed by a 2 qubits circuit.
-The default wisket-machine-learning implementation required the run of 45 jobs and 50 seconds of QPU time.
+We tested our prototype on a IBM 127 qubits machine (ibm_sherbrooke and ibm_kyiv) to compute a 8x10 symmetric kernel where each entry is computed by a 2 qubits circuit.
+The default wisket-machine-learning implementation required the run of 80 jobs and 87 seconds of QPU time.
-Our implementation required a single job and 2 seconds of QPU time.
-On this particular task we were therefore 25x faster.
+Our implementation required a only 2 jobs and 4 seconds of QPU time.
+On this particular task we were therefore 40x faster.